ME-Data-Pipeline-Software/acoustic_doppler_pipelines/README.md

     - Type `Test: Run All Tests` and select it
     - A new window pane will show up on the left of VS Code showing test status
     - Verify that all tests have passed (Green check marks)

-## Processing Data

-- The `runner.py` script can be run from the command line to process input data files:
-    ```
-    python runner.py <path(s) to file(s) to process>
-    ```
-    > The pipeline(s) used to process the data will depend on the specific patterns declared by the `pipeline.yaml` files in each pipeline module in this repository.

-- You can run the example pipeline that comes bundled with this repository by running:
-    ```
-    python runner.py pipelines/example_pipeline/test/data/input/buoy.z06.00.20201201.000000.waves.csv
-    ```

-    If goes successfully it should output some text, ending with the line:
-    ```
-    Processing completed with 1 successes, 0 failures, and 0 skipped.
-    ```

-- The `runner.py` script can optionally take a glob pattern in addition to a filepath.
-E.g., to process all 'csv' files in some input folder `data/to/process/` you would run:
-    ```
-    python runner.py data/to/process/*.csv
-    ```

-- The `--help` option can be used to show additional usage information:
-    ```
-    python runner.py --help
-    ```

-## Adding a new pipeline

-1. Use a cookiecutter template to generate a new pipeline folder.
-From your top level repository folder run:

-    ```bash
-    make cookies
-    ```

-    Follow the prompts that appear to generate a new ingestion pipeline.
-After completing all the prompts cookiecutter will run and your new pipeline code will appear inside the `pipelines/<module_name>` folder.

-    > The `make cookies` command is a memorable shortcut for `python templates/generate.py ingest`, which itself is a wrapper around `cookiecutter templates/ingest -o pipelines`.
-To see more information about the options available for this command run `python templates/generate.py --help`.

-2. See the README.md file inside that folder for more information on how to configure, run, test, and debug your pipeline.

-> This repository supports adding as many pipelines as you want - just repeat the steps above.

 ## Additional resources